-NetCrunch Server runs on x64 Windows Server systems (Windows 2008 R2, Windows 2012 R2).
+NetCrunch Server runs on x64 Windows Server systems (Windows 20012/2012 R2, Windows Server 2016, Windows 2019).
 It comes with its own web server and an embedded SQL database for storing monitoring events data.
-NetCrunch can be installed on a virtual machine, provided you assign it at least 4 processors and 4GB RAM.
+NetCrunch can be installed on a virtual machine, provided you assign it at least 2 processors and 3.5GB RAM.
 NetCrunch stores historical data in databases, but it processes all current data in-memory, which makes it superior in performance to SQL based solutions.

 NetCrunch comes with a built-in SQL database for storing events generated by NetCrunch as well as events collected from SNMP Traps, syslog and Windows Event Log (WMI).
 For performance data, NetCrunch uses a proprietary noSQL file-based database, with no limit on the size or length of time your data is kept.
-Event data is accessible through the included ODBC driver, and performance data can be queried using the trend exporter (which can be also scheduled to push data to some external SQL server).
+Event data is accessible through the included ODBC driver.

 The NetCrunch remote administration console can be installed on any Windows machine Windows 7 or later (32 bit or 64 bit systems).
 A large HD screen with 32-bit color support is required.